BFang-Overflow/Figure-Case-Study/IMU Subsystem Automation Test Design Doc.md

 ---

-## Test Covorage
+## Test Coverage

 ![IMU_System_Requirements_Image](doc_images/IMU_System_Requirements.png)

 !!! note
     **Test Things Where Most Effective:** There are various ways we could test this subsystem.
-It could be a full simulated enviroment with each component been moduled in a Software in the loop(SIL) test, or we could instrument and modify the IMU to inject ditial signals that replaces sensor IC signals to avoid use of heavy equipment and improve fault injection ability.
+It could be a full simulated environment with each component been module in a Software in the loop(SIL) test, or we could instrument and modify the IMU to inject digital signals that replaces sensor IC signals to avoid use of heavy equipment and improve fault injection ability.
 Or a system similar to the proposed setup could be achieved at lower cost with less capabilities.
 And in real world, we are likely to have each favor of the test infra and setup.
 Ideally we have all coverage on all